 "I want a pitcher of long island," Henry gleefully clapped his hands.

 Veronica rang the doorbell, and a dog started barking.

-“Crowley shut up!”
+"Crowley, shut up!"
 A woman screamed.
 The dog barked again.
-“Go into the bedroom!”
+"Go into the bedroom!"
 She ordered.
-The dog’s reply was the same.
-“Now!”
+The dog's reply was the same.
+"Now!"
 She repeated.
-A door slammed, and there was the sound of shuffling feet followed by the sound the dead bolt being turned open and the chain lock sliding out of the plate.
-The door opened revealing their spiritual guide.
+A door slammed, and there was the sound of shuffling feet followed by the deadbolt being turned open and the chain lock sliding out of the plate.
+The door opened, revealing their spiritual guide.

 "Hello," she said mysteriously.

-“Don’t worry child.
+"Don't worry, child.
 This is a matter that requires urgent attention.
-Please, I welcome you inside.”
-Said Ms. Mersailles making a quick hand gesture that Ethan supposed was supposed to be taken as some kind of blessing.
+Please, I welcome you inside."
+Said Ms. Mersailles making a quick hand gesture that Ethan supposed was supposed to be interpreted as some kind of blessing.
 They set Henry down in front of the tv while Veronica and Ethan told Ms. Mersialls about Rowan.

 "How long ago did he pass on?"
 Asked Ms. Mersailles.